-1.5 Other Initiatives
+1.5 Other Initiatives Arene

-This section attempts to identify a number of other initiatives which have been proposed or enacted to deal with at least one aspect to the regulation of toxic contamination.
-One program discussed is the discharge prohibition found in California's Proposition 65.
+This section attempts to identify a number of other initiatives which have proposed or enacted to deal with at least one aspect relating to the regulation of toxic contamination.
+One program discussed is the discharge prohibition found in

+California's Proposition 65.

 One of the recognized problems of the current regulatory framework is the medium-specific focus.
-Because of this focus, pollutants removed from one medium (eg. water) may often simply be transferred to another media (eg. air).
-The need for a multi-media approach is now well-recognized.
-New Jersey is one state that is proposing to overcome this problem through an innovative integrated permitting system.
+Because of this focus, often pollutants removed from one medium (water) may simply be transferred to be discharged into another media (air).
+The need for a multi-media approach is now well-recognized.76 At least one state, New Jersey is proposing to overcome this problem through an innovative integrated permitting system.